The Importance of Priority

 The glory of God was the priority for God’s people.
 Rebuilding their own home, farming, eating food, earning wages were not sinful.
 When the priority shifted away from God’s glory, God rebuked the people and called them to ‘consider their ways’.

 As leaders in ministry, we can be distracted with ministry and easily forget that our priority in ministry and in all of life is to glorify God.
 With the demands of leadership continually shifting and changing, it’s important that we daily refocus our priority in ministry.
-With this in mind, over the next three weeks, I will discuss three ways we can give glory to God as leaders in ministry.
+With this in mind, follow the links below as I discuss three ways we can give glory to God as leaders in ministry.